-Figure 103: CAN bus connector 7AC911.9
+Figure 105: CAN bus connector 7AC911.9

-14.4 PC Card slot/ SRAM
+14.4 PC card slot/ SRAM

-A PC Card slot that can be accessed with the housing closed is available on the interface board.
+A PC card slot which can be accessed with the housing closed is available on the interface board.
 Type I, II or III cards can be used in this slot.
-The slot is compatible with PCMCIA release 2.0 and JEIDA V4.1 standards and is operated as PC Card socket 1.
+The slot is compatible with PCMCIA release 2.0 and JEIDA V4.1 standards and is operated as PC card socket 1.
 We recommend use of memory cards with Tuple (also known as CIS).

-Default settings PC Card slot
+Default setting PC card slot

 Interrupt Depends on card

 I/O address 3E0h - 3E1h

-Table 129: PC Card slot resources
+Table 132: PC card slot resources

 The I/O address is permanently set.
-The assignment of an interrupt is made - if necessary (depending on card) - using Plug & Play (see section "Interrupt assignments", on page 409).
+The assignment of an interrupt is made - if necessary (depending on card) - using Plug & Play (see section "Interrupt assignments", on page 416).

-A 256 KB SRAM integrated in the interface board can be accessed via PC Card slot 2.
+A 256 KB SRAM integrated in the interface board can be accessed via PC card slot 2.
 To the user, this memory looks like an inserted PC Card.